We are constantly working to make our website as accessible and usable as possible.Using this website

 We continue our efforts to constantly improve the accessibility of this website and services in the belief that it is our collective moral obligation to allow seamless accessible and unhindered use including those with disabilities.

 Despite our efforts to make all pages and content on this website fully accessible, some content may not be fully adapted to the strictest accessibility standards.
-This may because we have not found or identified the most appropriate technological solution.
+This may be a result of us not having found or identified the most appropriate technological solution.

 Here for You